cgarren/beat-bracket/README.md

 - Make the final bracket shareable with a link
 - Make bracket loading and the site in general prettier
 - Make a toggle for songs exclusively by the artist vs songs the artist is featured on
-- Make it possible to see the whole song name
 - Better duplicate detection
 ### Medium
 - Implement saving the bracket with every change linked to a users spotify account and stored in a db somewhere.
 Maybe a landing page where users can see their past brackets?